Escroco Emerald Price Hits $0.0000 on Exchanges (ESCE)

-Escroco Emerald (ESCE) traded 1.4% higher against the dollar during the 1 day period ending at 22:00 PM Eastern on November 1st.
-One Escroco Emerald token can currently be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-In the last seven days, Escroco Emerald has traded up 3.2% against the dollar.
-Escroco Emerald has a market capitalization of $25,164.16 and approximately $102.12 worth of Escroco Emerald was traded on exchanges in the last day.
+Escroco Emerald (ESCE) traded down 2.7% against the U.S. dollar during the 24-hour period ending at 23:00 PM E.T. on November 2nd.
+Escroco Emerald has a market capitalization of $24,423.40 and $102.12 worth of Escroco Emerald was traded on exchanges in the last 24 hours.
+One Escroco Emerald token can now be purchased for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+During the last week, Escroco Emerald has traded 1.3% lower against the U.S. dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.